Ezrimayr Chioma, LMFT

 - Name a supportive person for each key on your key ring.

 - Compliment and thank those you interact with, at the dry cleaner, convenience store, gas station, coffee shop, etc. You will have to use your observation skills to find a compliment in these fast interactions.
 Challenge yourself to find something about the way they do their job, to mean what you say.
 You will often be rewarded with a thankful smile that will warm your heart.

 - Recount a recent kind interaction with a friendly person and take a moment to feel their kindness toward you.

 - Pick a compassionate "other," like Buddha, Jesus, Quan Yin, Rocky or Super Woman, and hear their kind, warm, supportive, committed expressions toward you - take a moment to feel their compassion for you.

 Grounding yourself isn’t always easy.
 It may take some time before the techniques work well for you, but don’t give up on them.

 Here are some additional tips to help you get the most out of these techniques:

 Practice.
 It can help to practice grounding even when you aren’t dissociating or experiencing distress.
 If you get used to an exercise before you need to use it, it may take less effort when you want to use it to cope in the moment.

 Start early.
 Try doing a grounding exercise when you first start to feel bad.
 Don’t wait for distress to reach a level that’s harder to handle.
 If the technique doesn’t work at first, try to stick with it for a bit before moving on to another.

-(Or add another level of activity, thinking or recall, to make it a more complicated activity.
-The more focused you are on the activity, the more grounded you will become in the present moment.)
+Perhaps add another level of activity, thinking or recall, to make it a more complicated activity.
+The more focused you are on the activity, the more grounded you will become in the present moment.